-A mid-life crisis, otherwise known as a middle age crisis, usually affects people between the ages of 40 and 55, and is characterised by the mental shock people sometimes undergo as they transition from their "younger" years to their "older" years.
+A mid-life crisis, otherwise known as a middle age crisis, usually affects people between the ages of 40 and 55, and is characterized by the mental shock people sometimes undergo as they transition from their “younger” years to their “older” years.
 It is estimated that about 10 percent of people experience a mid-life crisis, which can result in feelings of depression, despair, and meaninglessness.
 In popular culture, such as on TV and in movies, men are often depicted as suffering the worst effects of mid-life crises, and try to make themselves feel young again by getting an earring or buying a motorcycle.
 Despite these popular representations, there are steps you can take when dealing with a real mid-life crisis.

 One of the first steps to dealing with any kind of dramatic emotional upheaval is to admit it.
-Admitting to yourself that you are actually going through a difficult period, which is characterised by feelings of losing your youth, is an essential step on the road to dealing with the situation.
+Admitting to yourself that you are actually going through a difficult period, which is characterized by feelings of losing your youth, is an essential step on the road to dealing with the situation.
 This acknowledgement does not have to be a public affair.
 It can be done privately, and need involve no one else.
 Writing down your feelings in a journal, for example, can be helpful.

 DON’T DO ANYTHING DRASTIC